Coronavirus: How to track its spread across Asia, the US and Europe

 Coronavirus, which originated in Wuhan, China, has so far killed 41 people and infected almost 1,000.
 Cases have been confirmed in the US and Europe, with the illness exhibiting pneumonia-like symptoms.
 It was first reported to the World Health Organization on Dec.
 31, with Chinese scientists linking the disease to a family of viruses known as coronaviruses that include the deadly SARS and Middle East respiratory syndrome (MERS).

-As of publication time, the dashboard showed 916 confirmed cases in mainland China, five in Thailand, three each in Singapore and Taiwan, and two in Hong Kong, Japan, Macau, South Korea, the US, Vietnam and France.
+As of publication time Friday evening Pacific time, the dashboard showed 916 confirmed cases in mainland China, five in Thailand, three each in Singapore and Taiwan, and two in Hong Kong, Japan, Macau, South Korea, the US, Vietnam and France.

 Australia's first case of coronavirus has since also been confirmed, with the patient being held in isolation in a Melbourne hospital.
 Australia's ABC News reported that five other people are being tested for the virus in New South Wales.